Remnants of my Father

 The first time I visited a neighbor’s home on a chilly Christmas morning it was peculiarly unsettling to see piles of ripped up Christmas paper and perfect red bows strewn across their orange shag carpeted living room.

 I thought there’d been a robbery, or maybe their cat went berserk resulting in this wrapping paper carnage.
-But later I learned this was a method of opening gifts for many families.
+But I learned that this was a method of opening gifts for many families.
 Just not ours.
-And to this day, I am unable to rip wrapping paper off of a gift.
+Dad's habits had already taken hold of me, and to this day I am unable to rip wrapping paper off of a gift.

 Remnants of my father.